aninditadev/aninditadev/README.md

 ## Hi there 👋

+My name is Anindita and I am new to coding.
+I am currently enrolled in an online Data Science Degree Course.
+Living in Kolkata.
+In my leasuire time I like to do painting.

 <!--
 **aninditadev/aninditadev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.